JustinWang24/doc/En/Http/httpServer.md

 ````

 ## The default controller
-Once you installed `EasySwoole` from work, the default controller would have created for you in `App/HttpController/Index.php`:
+Once you installed `EasySwoole` framework, the default controller would have created for you in `App/HttpController/Index.php`:
 ````php
 <?php
 namespace App\HttpController;